truffaut/truffaut.github.io/_posts/2014-08-15-killing-a-rogue-server.markdown

 ---
 #Killing a rogue server to free up its port

+**TL;DR**:
-tl;dr run the following, replacing PORT_NUMBER with the blocked port, and PID with the process ID of the process that lsof indicates is using the port:
+run the following, replacing PORT_NUMBER with the blocked port, and PID with the process ID of the process that lsof indicates is using the port:

 {% highlight bash %}
 lsof -i :PORT_NUMBER